Frequently Asked Questions

 The Home School Legal Defense Association (HSLDA.org) is a great resource.
 Click on your state and then go to the Legal Analysis for your state, and view the testing requirements.
 Another great resource is your state homeschool organization.

-How do I obtain an IOWA, CAT, or TerraNova/CAT 6 Test?
+How do I obtain an IOWA, CAT, TerraNova/CAT 6, or Stanford Online Test?

 Seton Testing Services is open from 9am – 5pm Monday through Friday.
-Orders may be placed on the phone with a credit card (Visa, MasterCard, or Discover) by calling 540-636-1250 or toll-free at 800-542-1066 with a credit card (Visa, MasterCard, or Discover Card).
-Tests may also be purchased online from the IOWA product page, the CAT product page or the TerraNova/CAT 6 product page.
+Orders may be placed on the phone with a credit card (Visa, MasterCard, or Discover) by calling 540-636-1250 or toll-free at 800-542-1066.
 You can also fax your orders to 888-282-7806.
+We recommend purchasing your tests online from the IOWA product page, the CAT product page, the TerraNova/CAT 6 product page, or the Stanford Online product page.

 What is covered in the list price of the test?